myuyen0304/automated-weather-data-pipeline/README.md

 - Design a simple analytical data model using fact and dimension tables.
 - Create SQL marts for daily and weekly weather analysis.
 - Visualize weather trends using Power BI.
-- Automate the pipeline using a Linux Cron job.
+- Automate the pipeline using Windows Task Scheduler (or Linux Cron).

 ---